Daniel-KM/Omeka-S-module-EasyAdmin/README.md

 To list files in this directory and to delete them, use the file manager, via the link Easy admin in the left sidebar, then tab File manager.

-The base path can be set in main settings.
-By default, only paths inside directory files/ and that are not managed by Omeka are allowed.
+Not all directories can be browsed: only the list of paths set in main settings can be browsed.
+Furthermore, by default, only paths inside directory files/ and that are not managed by Omeka are allowed.
 To bypass this limit, an option in the config form allows to use any path inside files/.

-Another option allows to use any other writeable directory update.
+Another option allows to use any other writeable directory.
 For this one, update the file local.config.php for key "easyadmin_local_path_any".
 **Warning**: there are security implications with this option, so check access rights or use it only temporarily.